munificent/craftinginterpreters/book/functions.md

                | statement ;
 ```

-That references this new rule:
+The updated `declaration` rule references this new rule:

 ```ebnf
 funDecl        → "fun" function ;